-We conducted our audits in accordance with the Regulations Governing the Auditing and Attestation of Financial Statements by Certified Public Accountants and auditing standards generally accepted in the Republic of China.
-Our responsibility under those standards are further described in the paragraph "Auditor's responsibilities for the audit of the consolidated financial statements".
-We are independent of the Group in accordance with the Norm of Professional Ethics for Certified Public Accountant of the Republic of China, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We conducted our audits in accordance with the Regulations Governing the Auditing and Attestation of Financial Statements by Certified Public Accountants and auditing standards of the Republic of China.
+Our responsibility under those standards are further described in the paragraph "Auditor's responsibilities for the audit of the Parent Company Only Financial Statements".
+We are independent of the Company in accordance with the Norm of Professional Ethics for Certified Public Accountant of the Republic of China, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We are convinced, based on our audit results and other CPAs' audit report, that we have acquired enough and appropriate audit evidence to serve as the basis of audit opinion.